benOesing/chaos-recipe-overlay/README.md

     Remove rings and amulets from hidden list
     Check for update to reduce memory
     Add display for items that are really needed to complete a set.
+    Add option to only query public stash, so no SessionID exposed.
+    Add tracking for items above ilevel 75
+    Find a way to give precedence to high value items over chaos recipe filter.

 ## Disclaimer:
 This fork was very rushed, due to the new season approaching.
 In a few hours of testing it worked as intended and i managed to fill nearly exactly the amount of sets I wanted.